 The first step in working on any part of your family tree is to start with writing down what you know.
 We recommend using pedigree charts and family group sheets to record the information.
 These forms help by organizing what you know in a way that makes it easy for you, and anyone helping you, to see what you already have and where the gaps may be.
 Misbach Enterprises has a collection of free charts that include some, like the pedigree and family group records, that can be either printed or filled out in Adobe Acrobat Reader.

 At all Terrebonne Parish Library branches, researchers have full access to the following materials:

-- Ancestry Library Edition (in-library access only) – access to millions of records from around the globe, with new records added daily (click here for a description of what is included in the library version compared to what individual subscribers can access)
+- Ancestry Library Edition (in-library access only) – access to millions of records from around the globe, with new records added daily.

 - Fold3 History and Genealogy Archives Plus